Clocks and clockmakers

 The following is a list of Ashburton clockmakers, taken from Devon Clocks and Clockmakers, Clive N. Ponsford, David and Charles, Newton Abbot 1985, p328.
 Many thanks to F & W. Media International Ltd., http://www.fwcommunity.com/uk, for permission to reproduce the data.
 I have added to it where I have additional information - I am now also adding watchmakers.

-Thomas and Ann have a child John baptized in 1777, Thomas baptized in March 1778 and Ann baptized in April 1781.
+Thomas and Ann had a child John baptized in 1777, Thomas baptized in March 1778 and Ann baptized in April 1781.

 26th May 1787 saw Emanuel Hart apprenticed to Thomas Bidlake, clockmaker, in the borough of Plymouth.